PeterSikerete/PeterSikerete/README.md

-- 👋 Hello, I’m PeterSikerete
-- 👀 I’m interested in JavaScript , Java ,HTML,PHP,Julia & Ballerina programing.
-- 🌱 I’m currently learning ballerina
-- 💞️ I’m looking to collaborate on html.
-- 📫 You can contact me at mzeesikerete3@gmail.com
+👋 Hello, I’m Peter Sikerete, a passionate programmer with interests spanning JavaScript, Java, HTML, PHP, Julia, and Ballerina programming languages.
+Currently delving into Ballerina, I'm always eager to expand my knowledge and skill set.
+I'm particularly keen on collaborating on HTML projects.
+Feel free to reach out to me at mzeesikerete3@gmail.com to discuss any opportunities or ideas.

 <!---
 PeterSikerete/PeterSikerete is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.